Alex Smith (footballer, born 1939): Biography

-His managerial career began in 1968 with Stenhousemuir.
-In 1974, he became manager of Stirling Albion and would manage the club for 12 years, winning the Second Division championship in 1977.
+At this time, he also managed to put the club into a strong and stable financial position.

 Stirling Albion remained in the second tier for four seasons, and were relegated in 1981 after failing to score a league goal for three months; Smith nonetheless remained at the club until 1986 when he moved to St Mirren, with whom he won the Scottish Cup in 1987, overcoming that season's UEFA Cup finalists Dundee United with a young, all-Scottish team in a surprise result which endured as one of the Paisley club's most treasured achievements.

 Smith and co-manager Jocky Scott succeeded Ian Porterfield at Aberdeen in 1988.
 For the next three seasons the Dons were the main rivals to Rangers, finishing runners-up in each of those seasons.
 New players were brought in, several from Dutch football including Theo Snelders and Hans Gillhaus, along with youth prospects such as Eoin Jess and Stephen Wright.
 In 1989–90 Aberdeen won the double of the League Cup (beating Rangers after losing to them the previous year) and Scottish Cup (in a penalty shootout against Celtic), and in 1990–91 went into their final game at Ibrox needing only a draw to win the Scottish Premier Division championship on goals scored; a 2–0 defeat courtesy of a Mark Hateley brace sealed a third straight title for Rangers.
 Aberdeen began the next season well, including a win at Ibrox, but early exits from the League Cup and UEFA Cup followed; Scott left in September 1991 to take over at Dunfermline Athletic, and a further slump in form resulted in Smith's dismissal in February 1992.

 Smith would later manage Clyde, Dundee United and Ross County.
 He later worked as technical director at Falkirk.
 In June 2009 he was appointed assistant to the then head coach Eddie May.
 In March 2013 he was appointed interim manager at the club following the departure of Steven Pressley.
 He was again placed in interim charge in September 2017, after Peter Houston left.
 Smith was 77 years old, which made him the oldest manager of a professional football club in Europe at the time.

 Smith was involved with Scotland at a number of levels, managing the U18 and U21 sides.
 He also took charge of the Scotland B squad in January 2007, alongside Bobby Williamson.

 He retired from football at the end of the 2017–18 season to emigrate to Australia with his wife.

 Smith was appointed Member of the Order of the British Empire (MBE) in the 2005 Birthday Honours for services to sport in Scotland.